robbiew/enigma-bbs-newscan/README.md

 ### Configuration Art (`CNEWSCAN.ANS`)

-Copy the provided `CNEWSCAN.ANS` file from the `art/` directory to your ENiGMA½ art directory.
+- Copy the provided `CNEWSCAN.ANS` file from the `art/` directory to your ENiGMA½ art directory.
+- Note, the js_newscan mod re-uses the core newscan art (NEWSCAN.ANS) so no need to change that.

 ## File Structure